ShadAdman/EdgeRt/README.md

 Kflite.close()
 ```

-Once closed, all underlying TFLite interpreters are released.

 ## Normalizing Model Output

-Most detection models output is in model-scaled coordinates.</br>
+Most detection models output is in model scaled coordinates.</br>
 When you resize your image to match the model input, you need to normalize the output data into the original size.</br>
 This normalization is not necessary unless you want to match the original to the model output.
 For example putting a bounding box on the original image or</br>
 modify the original data based on the model output.